Thermocouple Types For Measuring Different Temperature Ranges

 The thermometer is usually an RTD like a pt100.
 It is used to measure the temperature at the cold junction terminals.
 The cold junction thermometer will give you the temperature at the reference point.
 Add the temperature to the temperature difference measured by the thermocouple.
 Now you have the temperature measured at the hot junction point.

-When the temperature at the cold junction is measured, the temperature has to me measured at exactly the junction (not the surrounding temperature).
+When the temperature at the cold junction is measured, the temperature has to be measured at exactly the junction (not the surrounding temperature).
 Many transmitters for thermocouples do have an integrated pt100 RTD right at the cold junction.
 For example, the EM231 analog input thermocouple module from the Siemens S7-200 PLC series has an internal thermometer to measure and compensate for the cold junction.

-Known temperature at the cold junction.
+The known temperature at the cold junction.

 You can also place the cold junction point in a place where the temperature is known.
 A common way of doing this is using a reference box where the temperature is controlled by a thermostat.
-In this way you can easily make a cold junction compensation of your thermocouple.
+In this way, you can easily make a cold junction compensation of your thermocouple.
 You just have to add the known temperature to the difference in temperature measured by the thermocouple.

 Another practical way of doing this is to make a bath of semi-frozen water or ice water.
 Semi-frozen distilled water is approximately 0 degrees Celsius.
 By placing the cold junction at 0 degrees Celsius you do not have to compensate for the reference temperature.
 The reference temperature is now 0.
 You can use the voltage difference from the thermocouple to translate directly into the measured temperature.